 - 1. Licensed Surveyor's Certificate and Description of Land Platted; - 2.
 A Notarized Owner's Dedication; - 3.
 A Certificate of Approval by the Subdivision Property Owner's Association (if applicable); - 4.
-A Certificate of Approval by the County Engineer of Baldwin County; - 5.
-A Certificate of Approval by the Baldwin County Planning Director.
+A Certificate of Approval by the County Engineer of Baldwin County;

+5. A Certificate of Approval by the Baldwin County Planning Director if all or part of the subdivision lies within a zoned area of Baldwin County.